 Documents reveal that Blackwater has been busy expanding its corporate reach by providing intelligence services for agencies such as the Canadian Military, Netherlands Police and corporations like Monsanto.

 Blackwater is a private, mercenary army.
 They've been called the 'shadow army,' and most notoriously worked for the United States in Iraq, where the company courted controversy.
-Journalist Jeremy Scahill, who wrote a book about Blackwater, wrote an exclusive for The Nation, revealing general details of the extent of the Blackwater business operations.
-Scahill managed to obtain documents that, according to Scahill, show
+Journalist Jeremy Scahill, who wrote a book about Blackwater, wrote an exclusive for

 "... entities closely linked to the private security firm Blackwater have provided intelligence, training and security services to US and foreign governments as well as several multinational corporations, including Monsanto, Chevron, the Walt Disney Company, Royal Caribbean Cruise Lines and banking giants Deutsche Bank and Barclays, according to documents obtained by The Nation.
 Blackwater's work for corporations and government agencies was contracted using two companies owned by Blackwater's owner and founder, Erik Prince: Total Intelligence Solutions and the Terrorism Research Center (TRC).
 Prince is listed as the chairman of both companies in internal company documents, which show how the web of companies functions as a highly coordinated operation."